 - In Shin Megami Tensei III: Nocturne, Yuko allows the false deity Aradia into herself in an effort to gain a Reason.
 Which Aradia cannot possibly grant.
 Not that she ever tells Yuko.

 - Ryuusei Cartwright in AdventureQuest freely allows the Devourer The'Galin to manifest in his body.
 Curiously, he retains the ability to shift into this form after The'Galin had left.

-- Meibisi tries this at the end of Rise Of The Kasai with his God of Evil, Kri.
+- Meibisi tries this at the end of Rise of the Kasai with his God of Evil, Kri.
 Doesn't work out very well.

 - BioWare also used this in Jade Empire with Wild Flower and her "guardian" Chang Ka.
 Wild Flower is a sweet-natured small child no more than ten years old, and Chang Ka is a massive, shaggy demon.
 Of course, he's not the only one that's possessing Wild Flower.
-It ends up being justified in that the Guardian needs a host to tie him to this plain of existence and help the Spirit Monk, and Wild Flower's happy because she should be dead and Chang Ka's possession gives her a second chance.
+It ends up being justified in that the Guardian needs a host to tie him to this plane of existence and help the Spirit Monk, and Wild Flower's happy because she should be dead and Chang Ka's possession gives her a second chance.

-- A third Bioware example: in the Dragon Age: series the 'Spirit Healer' Mage Specialisation is described getting their exceptional healing powers by channelling benevolent Fade spirits.
+- A third Bioware example: in the Dragon Age: series the 'Spirit Healer' Mage Specialisation is described as getting their exceptional healing powers by channelling benevolent Fade spirits.
 The two recruitable Spirit Healers expand on this:

 - Wynne, The Medic in Origins, describes how a particular spirit has seemed to be watching over her her whole life and helps her out with the healing.
 She's also technically dead, having pulled a Heroic Sacrifice before you recruit her, and her spirit friend is keeping her alive through possession.
 This can be seen as foreshadowing...